0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/transaction_script_documentation_template.md

 Sets the validator operator for a validator in the validator's configuration resource "locally" and does not reconfigure the system.
 Changes from this transaction will not picked up by the system until a reconfiguration of the system is triggered.
-May only be sent by the Libra Root account as a write set transaction.
+May only be sent by the Diem Root account as a write set transaction.

 Script documentation: `set_validator_operator_with_nonce_admin`